 The Northeast Illinois Council Silver Merit Society recognizes benefactors whose lifetime giving to the council exceeds $50,000 in gifts received in cash (or cash equivalents) to the council.
 Membership in this Society offers special benefits including preferred access to council information, programs, and events.
 Members are also recognized on our Silver Merit Society donor wall at the Kasperson Center for Scouting at Morrison Park.
 Perhaps the most meaningful reward is strengthening the NEIC’s mission to develop today’s youth into tomorrow’s leaders.

-The James E. West Award, named in honor of the BSA’s first Chief Scout Executive, recognizes donors who give at least $1,000 to a council’s endowment fund.
+The James E. West, named in honor of the BSA’s first Chief Scout Executive, recognizes donors who give at least $1,000 to a council’s endowment fund.
 The gift must be in addition to and not diminish the donor’s annual Friends of Scouting support.
 Because giving recognition is a personal decision and some supporters wish to remain anonymous, donors must complete the paperwork required for the award and submit it to the council office.
-Completed forms can be emailed to Shayna Hofmeister or mailed to her attention.
+Completed forms can be emailed to Rebecca Minsley or mailed to her attention.

 BSA Second Century Society